Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-At some pathological conditions and diseases the maintenance of iron in blood serum changes.
+In some pathological conditions and diseases, the iron content in the blood serum changes.

-The most important diseases, syndromes, signs of deficiency and excess iron in the human body
+The most important diseases, syndromes, signs of deficiency and excess of iron in the human body

 Diseases, syndromes and signs of iron deficiency |

-Iron deficiency (hypoxidosis, iron deficiency anemia) is one of the most common human diseases.
-The forms of their clinical manifestations are diverse and range from latent conditions to severe progressive diseases that can lead to typical organ and tissue damage and even to death.
-At present, it is generally accepted that the diagnosis of iron deficiency states should be made before the development of the complete picture of the disease, that is, before the onset of hypochromic anemia.
-When the deficiency of iron affects the whole body, and hypochromic anemia - late stage of the disease.
+Iron deficiency states (hyposiderosis, iron deficiency anemia) are one of the most common human diseases.
+The forms of their clinical manifestations are diverse and range from latent states to severe progressive diseases that can lead to typical organ and tissue damage and even death.
+It is currently generally accepted that the diagnosis of iron deficiency states should be made before the development of the full picture of the disease, that is, before the onset of hypochromic anemia.
+With iron deficiency, the entire body suffers, and hypochromic anemia is a late stage of the disease.

-Modern methods for the early diagnosis of hyposiderosis include the determination of serum iron concentration, total iron binding capacity of serum (OCS), transferrin and ferritin in serum.
+Modern methods of early diagnosis of hyposiderosis include determination of serum iron concentration, total iron-binding capacity of serum (TIBC), transferrin and ferritin in serum.

 Reference value |